simukappu/activity_notification/README.md

 ## Documentation

+`docs/` contains documentation for users to read.
+These files are included in the distributed Gem. `ai-docs/` contains AI-generated and design documents.
+These files are not included in the distributed Gem.

 See [API Reference](http://www.rubydoc.info/github/simukappu/activity_notification/index) for more details.
 RubyDoc.info does not support parsing methods in *included* and *class_methods* of *ActiveSupport::Concern* currently.
 To read complete documents, please generate YARD documents on your local environment:
 ```console
 $ git pull https://github.com/simukappu/activity_notification.git